csc_logo

 HEAR FROM OUR VOLUNTEERS

 I think the girls face a lot of discrimination and a lack of understanding from many people.
 I feel like many people don’t take the time to hear them out and understand them and that’s something we can help out.
-Rather than merely helping them out physically via gifts etc, I feel that it’s more important to be there for them emotionally, to push them on and encourage beneficiaries.
+Rather than merely helping them out physically via gifts etc, I feel that it’s more important to be there for them emotionally, to push them on and encourage community members.

 - Sim Ser Lyn, Chairperson

-When I volunteered for the first time, I was pretty scared of approaching the beneficiaries because I'm scared that it will be awkward or I may say the wrong things.
+When I volunteered for the first time, I was pretty scared of approaching the community members because I'm scared that it will be awkward or I may say the wrong things.
 But after a few sessions, I'm more comfortable after getting to know them!
 It's important to keep an open mind 🙂

 - Charmaine Ong, Vice-Chairperson